fishsciences/artemis_methods/intro/modeling_eDNA.md

 can refer to different actual concentrations of eDNA in samples.

-One solution to this quandary is to model either the Cq values themselves, the concentration, or the copy number as a continuous response variable in a linear regression, wherein the effects of various covariates on it canbe estimated.
+One solution to this quandary is to model either the Cq values themselves, or the concentration/copy number as a continuous response variable in a linear regression.
+Similar to a binary analysis, the effects of various covariates on the response can be estimated.
 In particular, using the ln[eDNA] or copy number avoids some of the issues outlined above.
 Similar to a binary response variable, modeling ln[eDNA] or copy number can be accomplished using common statistical